 Plug the appropriate value inside the

-- Get Public Hosted Route53 Zone and plug it into variables.tf
+- Get Public Hosted Route53 Zone and Plug It into the variables.tf File

 A publicly-hosted domain is provided for you as part of this lab and your Terraform controller node has the permissions to make API calls to Route 53 to fetch it.

-Carry out the following steps to fetch the domain and plug it into a variable:
+Fetch the domain and plug it into a variable.